 Perhaps you are shooting for a client, or perhaps you are shooting for yourself, but with expectations around what you hope to capture.
-I am primarily a fine art photographer, so I generally fall in the latter category and it’s not uncommon for me to have something in particular I feel very invested in capturing.
+I am primarily a fine art photographer, so I generally fall in the latter category and it’s not uncommon for me to have something in particular I feel buy viagra online very invested in capturing.

 The last few years I have been falling in love with underwater photography.
 I don’t live in a tropical location so I must wait patiently for the next family vacation to a warm destination, all the while dreaming of “the shot” I’m dying to capture.
 It’s tricky business to put that kind of pressure on my family vacations.
 I have found myself having some very intense moments when I have a plan in my head for a shot (a certain light, a perfect location!) but the interests of my family don’t align.
-A few too many times, I pushed aside the needs of my family and I got the shot anyway, but I inevitably regretted it afterwards.
+A few too many times, I pushed aside the needs of my family and I got the shot anyway, but I inevitably regretted it afterward.
 It felt wrong to create beautiful art while being unpleasant to my family.

 And so, last December during our annual trip to Hawaii, I made a conscious mental shift in how I approach all of it.
 Leaning heavily on the tools I have been practicing with meditation, I decided to completely change my energy around inspiration, creativity and making art.
-I began by taking some time in my morning meditation practice to ask the universe to put me — happily and calmly — in the path of the shot I am supposed to get, whenever that may be, whether it’s the shot in my head or not.
+I began by taking some time in my morning meditation practice to ask the universe to put me — happily and calmly — in the path of the shot I am non prescription generic viagra supposed to get, whenever that may be, whether it’s the shot in my head or not.
 I’ll show up with my camera, and you, Universe, can have your way with me.
-It was a new mode of thinking for me because I am used to controlling everything, and this shift required me to release; and yet it immediately felt as if a heavy burden was lifted.
+It was a new mode of thinking for me because I am used to controlling over the counter viagra everything, and this shift required me to release; and yet it immediately felt as if a heavy burden was lifted.

 I went about my days playing with my children and their friends in the water, camera at the ready.
 But this time, instead of fighting the obstacles that inevitably presented themselves (someone is hungry/tired/grumpy at the very moment the waves are epic, the light perfect!), I yielded.
 My humans needed me.
 So I put my camera down, releasing any intensity around my thwarted expectations, and allowed myself to savor these people with whom I am so grateful to be in paradise.
 It felt good to let go of self-imposed expectations, and it was easier and more freeing than I could have ever imagined.

-Over time, as I got the hang of this new, lighter way of being, my need to control gave way to gratitude, joy, ease and happiness.
+Over time, as I got the hang of this new, lighter way of being, my need to control gave way to gratitude, joy, ease, and happiness.
 And can you guess what those beautiful feelings attract?
-They attract only good things, because when we live in the space of higher vibrations, we beckon forth more of the same.
+They attract only good things because when we live in the space of higher vibrations, we beckon forth more of the same.
 Like attracts like.

 Here is an example.
 This first image was taken in 2015 in Maui.
 It’s not a shot I intended to take, but as I was snorkeling at Black Rock with my son I noticed a young man about to jump from the cliff.
 I dove down and fired off several shots.
 Later when I looked over my images, I realized I loved that the young man’s body is hidden in a cloud of bubbles with just his lower legs visible.
 I was captivated by the dreamy quality and the mystery.
 In the months following the trip, I worked on this image in the digital printing lab.
 I had some success printing it in black and white but I regretted that my ISO had been so high and that you can’t see both of his feet clearly.
 It was a good enough print but I knew I could do better.
 I began to formulate a plan to spend time at Black Rock the next year with the specific intention of capturing the jumpers as they landed in the water.
 This time I would be ready.
 I would have my camera settings just right and a new, wider lens to capture more of the scene.
 I would allow myself lots of time so I could capture many different jumpers thus improving my chances of getting the image in I had in mind — a giant cloud of bubbles with legs descending from beneath.